-As 2019 concludes, it is imperative that businesses paying a car allowance or vehicle reimbursement audit their policy for 2020.
 As our 2019 Car Allowance Survey reveals, tax reform took a toll on employees who drive a personal vehicle for work.
 Their growing dissatisfaction is adding new pressure to employers to change their approach to vehicle reimbursements.
-Read on for our guide to auditing your company's policy for 2020.
+Read on for our guide to auditing your company's policy in 2020.

-How to audit your car allowance policy for 2020
+How to audit your 2020 car allowance policy

 Use our Car Allowance Grader to audit and grade your current company car allowance or vehicle reimbursement policy.
 You answer a set of questions, and our algorithms provide an automated report to help you diagnose shortcomings and target potential areas for growth.
 For more details, scroll down below to the section on grading your policy.

 Based on the results of the policy audit, mBurse will prepare a benchmarking analysis.
 This report affords the opportunity to compare the company's policy with those of competitors and similarly-sized organizations in other industries.
-For more details, stay tuned for our upcoming post, Will Your Car Allowance Be Competitive in 2020?
+For more details, read Is Your 2020 Vehicle Allowance Enough?

 Step 3: Discover

-How to grade your company car allowance for 2020
+How to grade your 2020 company car allowance

 Our self-auditing tool, the Car Allowance Grader, asks the following types of questions: